-The information market I will calibrate is model I: price competition in a perfectly contestable market.
-The per-capita cost of information discovery χ is such that no-information and positiveinformation equilibria exist.
+The information market I calibrate is the original price competition model.
+The per-capita cost of information discovery χ is such that no-information and positive-information equilibria exist.
 The mean and variance of risky asset supply E[x] and σ_x , determine the price level and the amount of idiosyncratic noise in the price.
 They are chosen to be large enough to create non-trivial uncertainty about fundamentals, but not to drown out other sources of price fluctuation.
 Autocorrelation (ρ) of θ is equal to the weekly autocorrelation in the price indices.
 Variance of payoff shocks σ{ε} determines the risk of investment for informed traders and the scale of the asset price.
 It is as large as the asset supply shocks.
 Absolute risk-aversion a is 2.5.
-Finally, the variance of innovations to fundamentals σ{η} is chosen to match the price level variance in the data with the model.9
+Finally, the variance of innovations to fundamentals σ{η} is chosen to match the price level variance in the data with the model.5